Saving the Subway from Superstorm Sandy

 That was absolutely phenomenal, but without us having done that very detailed study and really going with them for month after month after month when we did that study, sort of mentally through rehearsing what to do, this would not have happened.

-Scroll down to watch an interview with Klaus Jacob.
+Watch an interview with Klaus Jacob below.